improvess/raspberry-as-gige-camera/README.md

 ## Accessing by code

-So far, `rpiasgige` has a C++ client API to allow access the camera remotely.
+So far, `rpiasgige` has a C++ client API allowing to access and retrieve images from the camera remotely.
 Check out the example below:

 ```c++
 int main(int argc, char **argv)